yasiryagi/helpdesk/roles/council-members/README.md

 # Why Become a Council Member
-As the governance system is arguably the most important component of the platform on mainnet, we are relying on testnets to train and build up an experienced and highly competent group of initial community members that can perform the tasks required of them once we reach the mainnet stage.
+As the governance system is arguably the most important component of the platform on mainnet, we are relying on testnets to train and build up an experienced and highly competent group of initial community members that can diligently perform the tasks required of them once we reach the mainnet stage.

 A "good" Council needs CMs that all have a strong understanding of both the platform's token economics (["tokenomics"](/tokenomics)) and each of the individual Working Groups and the roles each of these play in making the platform function.
 Additionally, the composition of each Council should ensure that the group has expertise in every domain, and some CMs with low-level technical understanding will likely be required to provide guidance on other aspects of the project (marketing, legal, strategy etc.).